msaww/Truffle_Assignment/README.md

       message = _message;
   }
   ```
+-We use ``` let instance = await Helloworld.deployed() ``` and then ```instance.message()``` to get the output

+-Further also different deployement methods using constructors are discussed.

-### Part 3
+### Section 3
-This part of the tutorial is focussed on writing unit tests for the smart contract.
+This section puts focus on writing unit tests for the smart contract.
-- The first test checks if the *setMessage* function set the value of the string correctly:
+- First, we confirm that the string's value was appropriately set using the'setMessage' function:
   ```
   it("constructor should set the message correctly", async () => {
       let instance = await HelloWorld.deployed();